sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ### Enjoy!

 ## Updating
 From time to time, you may wish to update this installation.
-When it comes to updating, you should undo the last few steps above to allow the device to reconnect to your home network.
-But first, if it's a Raspberry Pu and you have enabled the Read-only mode, you must take the device out of the read-only mode.
+When it comes to updating, you should undo the last few steps above to allow the device to reconnect to the network it was created on.
+1. First, if it's a Raspberry Pi and you have enabled the Read-only mode, you must take the device out of Read-only mode.
 Then you can update it in the normal way.
+Here is how to take it out of Read-only mode:

-1. Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to disable the overlay filesystem and to set the boot partition not to be write-protected.
+Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to disable the overlay filesystem and to set the boot partition not to be write-protected.
 This is to enable changes to be made.
 Save the changes and reboot the system.

-2. I you have disabled the `dhcpcd` and `wpa_supplicant` services, re-enable them:
+2. Next, if you have disabled the `dhcpcd` and `wpa_supplicant` services as suggested above, you need to re-enable them:
 ```
 sudo systemctl enable dhcpcd.service
 sudo systemctl enable wpa_supplicant.service
 sudo systemctl enable systemd-timesyncd.service
 ```
 Reboot.
-3. Edit `/etc/dhcpcd.conf` and comment out the following line at the start:
+3. Next, to allow your device to connect to reconnect to the network it was created on, edit `/etc/dhcpcd.conf` and comment out the following line at the start:
 ```
 denyinterfaces wlan0
 ```